 It’s a dramatic start to the latest film from writer/director Dutch Marich (Infernum, Reaptown).
 Horror in the High Desert is a change of pace for him, it’s a mockumentary about the search for Gary Hinge (Eric Mencis) a missing outdoorsman in the style of Bear Grylls although thankfully without the urine drinking.

 We learn about him via interviews with his sister Beverly (Tonya Williams Ogden), roommate Simon (Errol Porter) and Gal Roberts (Suziey Block, Dude Bro Party Massacre III, Wonder Valley), a reporter for the local radio station.
 We also learn about Beverly’s conflicts and suspicions towards Simon.
 And some anger toward her brother for events in the past.

 This is all handled in a compelling if somewhat low-key manner.
-We’re never given a reason to feel like this is anything other than a true-crime murder mystery like we might see on Discovery or Netflix only with a smaller cast.
+We’re never given a reason to feel like this is anything other than a true-crime murder mystery, the kind we might see on Discovery or Netflix, only with a smaller cast.
 I was just waiting for a development that would seem to incriminate one of them.
 But that would have been too easy a direction for the film to take.